-Text is hard to read, too - but I'll do my best: "Dearest Belle.
+Text is hard to read - but I'll do my best: "Dearest Belle.
 Have had a lovely time.
-Sorry it is nearly all past Shall be with ___________________ (really, can you read it?)
+Sorry it is nearly all past Shall be with __________ train tomorrow (dumfries? something).
 Shall tell you all news. trust you are well and not lonely.
-Love _____ (Attie?
-Yttie?
-Nettie? - was she getting a P.C. from a Yettie?)" - as an update, I believe it might be "Ettie," as an Ettie is mentioned in another postcard as having joined the "Sally's" (the Salvation Army).
+Love Ettie" (I believe it is Ettie because she is mentioned in another postcard as having joined the "Sally's" [the Salvation Army]).

 "Tempus fugit" is a new phrase to me.
 According to Wikipedia, it was first expressed in Virgil's Georgics (written in 29 BC) as "fugit irreparable tempus" - translated as "it escapes, irretrievable time" - I like it.
 I might have to incorporate the term into my lexicon.